Hotels in Boise, Idaho

 Which hotels in Boise, Idaho are good for team or group travel?

 Several hotels in Boise, Idaho accommodate team and group travel.
-Home2 Suites by Hilton Boise Downtown (0.42 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hyatt Place Boise / Downtown (0.42 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Residence Inn by Marriott Boise Downtown City Center (0.53 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Home2 Suites by Hilton Boise Downtown (0.42 mi, from $232/night), Hyatt Place Boise / Downtown (0.42 mi, from $280/night), and Residence Inn by Marriott Boise Downtown City Center (0.53 mi, from $405/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels in Boise, Idaho?

-Yes — several extended-stay hotels are available in Boise, Idaho.
-Home2 Suites by Hilton Boise Downtown (0.42 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Boise Downtown City Center (0.53 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Boise Downtown / University (1.65 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Boise Downtown (0.42 mi, from $232/night), Residence Inn by Marriott Boise Downtown City Center (0.53 mi, from $405/night), and Residence Inn by Marriott Boise Downtown / University (1.65 mi, from $253/night) are all extended-stay properties in Boise, Idaho, with full kitchens and on-site laundry.

 Which hotels in Boise, Idaho are great for a weekend getaway?